VasaviSD/profiling-agent/README.md

 - `README.md`: This file - an overview of the project.
 - `core/`: Contains core components, base classes (like `Step`), and utilities shared across the project.
 - `pipe/`: Contains orchestration scripts that combine multiple steps into a pipeline.
-  - [`pipe/optimizer/README.md`](pipe/optimizer/README.md): Orchestrates the Profiler, Analyzer, and Replicator agents.
+  - [`pipe/optimizer/README.md`](pipe/optimizer/README.md): Orchestrates an initial global Profiler run, then for each source/header file, runs Analyzer, Replicator, and Patcher.
 - `step/`: Contains the different autonomous steps or "agents" that form the profiling and optimization pipeline.
 Each sub-directory typically represents a distinct stage with its own [`README.md`](step/README.md):
   - [`step/profiler/README.md`](step/profiler/README.md): Compiles the code and gathers initial `perf` data and reports.
   - [`step/analyzer/README.md`](step/analyzer/README.md): Analyzes `perf` reports (potentially using LLMs) to identify bottlenecks.